 The Inside Story of Samples

-Here at FreebieList.com, we have many popular site areas, but none more so than Free Samples.
-This section is consistently the most popular.
-It seems people can’t get enough of “real life” freebies.
+Here at FreebieList.com, we have many popular site areas, but none more so than those offering free samples.
+These sections are consistently the most popular.
+It seems people can’t get enough of real-life freebies.
 But why do companies give away free stuff?
 From a marketing perspective, is the process of offering samples worthwhile?
 And, more importantly, do samples really entice people to purchase items after they’ve tested them?
 FreebieList.com investigates…

 Why do companies want to give away freebies?